Find UK Tuition

 I also work with agencies, including Ivy Education and Communicate Well.

 - I charge £40 for most lessons.
 If you think I am the right tutor for your child, please don't hesitate to get in touch - I am a tutor because I am passionate about helping pupils achieve their goals, and under I may be able to offer a discount e.g. for block bookings or off-peak bookings (weekdays between 9 am and 2 pm).
 I am also able to offer a discount for online lessons - please get in touch for details.

 In addition to individual lessons, I am happy to teach small groups of children, if a suitable location can be arranged.
 Pricing for these would depend on the number of participants, hours required, and location.

 - Where do you teach?

-- I teach at students' homes.
-I am based in Mill Hill, but am willing to travel to all NW postcodes, as well as to west and central London, Harrow and Edgware.
+- I teach at students' homes, at my home and online.
+I am based in Mill Hill, but am willing to travel to all NW postcodes, as well as to Norht, West and Central London..
 Again, please do not hesitate to contact me - sometimes I can arrange lessons such that travel to areas that are further afield becomes an option.
-I am also happy to arrange for lessons at my home, or to meet students at a public library or similar facility.

 - When are you available?

-- I have flexible availability, although weekday evening slots (6/7 pm) tend to book up quickly.
+- I have slots available seven days a week, although weekday evening slots tend to book up quickly.
 I teach all day Sunday and Saturday, and I also teach on bank holidays.
 I always try my best to accommodate students' requirements, so please don't hesitate to get in touch.